parsabsh/linux-notes/README.md

 du [OPTIONS] [ARGUMENT]
 ```

-This ccommand indicates the _disk usage_ (as its name implies) and can be used without arguments in which the current directory is passed by default.
+This command indicates the _disk usage_ (as its name implies) and can be used without arguments in which the current directory is passed by default.
 Some of its useful options are `-h, --human-readable`, `-s, --summarize`, `-c, --total`, and `--time`.

 ```bash
 file [OPTIONS] file_name